-For certain long-term medical conditions, it is important for children to learn how to selfadminister their medication.
+For certain long-term medical conditions, it is important for children to learn how to manage their own health needs and to self-administer their medication.
+Wherever possible, children should be allowed to carry their own medicines and relevant devices or should be able to access their medications themselves for self-medication quickly and easily.
 Appropriate arrangements for medication should be agreed and documented in the pupil's IHP or EHC and parents should complete the self-administration section of 'Parental consent to administer medication' form.